by Billy Collins (1998)

-Here is a light review on the United States’s day of Thanksgiving.
+Here is a light review while we here in the United States celebrate Thanksgiving.

 Billy Collins is well known as an accessible poet.
 In fact, he feels that poetry should be accessible.
 Here is a quote from 1998 (according to wikipedia : ) ):